Rex Stout: Writings

 The characters of Wolfe and Goodwin are considered among Stout's main contributions to detective fiction.
 Wolfe was described by reviewer Will Cuppy as "that Falstaff of detectives".
 (Note: Essays by both Will Cuppy ("How to Read a Whodunit") and Rex Stout ("Watson Was a Woman") appeared in The Art of the Mystery Story: A Collection of Critical Essays, edited by Howard Haycroft (Simon and Schuster, 1946).
 Cuppy likened Wolfe to Falstaff in 1936, in his review of The Rubber Band.
 In 1959, Stout's beloved character Hattie Annis stated the comparison to Wolfe himself, immediately after being introduced to him in the novella "Counterfeit for Murder".)

 Stout also wrote several non-Wolfe mystery novels during the 1930s, but none approached the success of the Nero Wolfe books.
 In 1937, Stout's novel The Hand in the Glove introduced the character of Theodolinda "Dol" Bonner, a female private detective who is an early and significant example of the female PI as fictional protagonist.
 Bonner would also appear as a character in some later Nero Wolfe stories.
 Stout also created two other detective protagonists, Tecumseh Fox (who appeared in three books) and Alphabet Hicks (one book).
 His novel Red Threads featured Inspector Cramer, a familiar character from the Wolfe books, working on his own.
 After 1938, Stout wrote no fiction but mysteries, and after 1941, almost entirely Nero Wolfe stories.

 During World War II, Stout cut back on his detective writing to focus on war-related activities.
 For four years, he chaired the Writers' War Board, which coordinated the volunteer services of American writers to help the war effort.
 He also joined the Fight for Freedom organization and hosted three weekly radio shows.
 After the war, in addition to continuing to write the Nero Wolfe books, Stout supported democracy and world government.
-He served as president of the Authors Guild and of the Mystery Writers of America, which in 1959 presented Stout with the Grand Master Award – the pinnacle of achievement in the mystery field.
+He served as president of the Authors Guild and of the Mystery Writers of America, which in 1959 presented Stout with its Grand Master Award – the pinnacle of achievement in the mystery field.

 Stout was a longtime friend of British humorist P. G. Wodehouse, writer of the Jeeves novels and short stories.
 Each was a fan of the other's work, and parallels are evident between their characters and techniques.
 Wodehouse contributed the foreword to Rex Stout: A Biography, John McAleer's Edgar Award-winning 1977 biography of the author (reissued in 2002 as Rex Stout: A Majesty's Life).
 Wodehouse also mentions Rex Stout in several of his Jeeves books, as both Bertie and his Aunt Dahlia are fans.